pkla/word-game/README.md

 # Wordle Solver

-This repository contains a poorly written and hastily conceived Wordle solver written in Rust.
+This repository contains Wordle solver written in Rust and originally transliterated from Python.
+It happens to be fast enough to be useful.

 The solver is designed to guess the correct word in a maximum of five tries using an optimization algorithm to maximize the expected reduction in possible words after each guess.
 It evolves the potential set of letters for each position in the word based on previous guesses and the feedback provided for those guesses.